Our Adoption Commitment to Our Animals

 - Step 3: Upon pre-screen approval, you will receive a welcome email with shelter visitation instructions and a liability waiver to sign (for dog adoptions).

-- Step 4: Visit the shelter at a confirmed appointment time (COVID-19 Updates).
+- Step 4: Visit the shelter at a confirmed appointment time (walk-ins welcome, but appointments are suggested).

-- If the pet you are interested in adopting is currently in a foster home, FOHA will work with you and the foster family to schedule an appropriate meet-and-greet.
+- If the pet you are interested in adopting is currently in a foster home, FOHA will work with you and the foster family to schedule a meet-and-greet time.

-- Step 5: Select your new family member and activate your adoption application.
+- Step 5: Select your new family member and activate your adoption.
 We will review all available animal history and medical information with you prior to activation.

 - Step 6: If applicable, we will schedule a time for you to bring out your current dog(s) to meet your new FOHA dog.
 Introductions are not required for cat adoptions.